tamanna-04/task-2/README.md

 # task-2
-This is a sample GitHub repository
+This is a GitHub repository for task 2 of SCM course